ErinaTheDummy/SwordToShield/ItemCompendium.md

 ### Weapon Sizing
-Many characters may have more extreme sizes, meaning they cannot utilize weapons unless they are specificially designed for them, requiring a different amount of materials.
+Many characters may have more extreme sizes, meaning they cannot utilize weapons unless they are specifically designed for them, requiring a different amount of materials.
 For each size above medium multiply the cost and damage die of these weapons by X + 1 where "X" is the number of sizes above medium.
 For each size below small, multiply the cost by 1/(X+1) where "X" is the number of sizes lower